-Issues: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact TRIBAL CULTURAL RESOURCES.
+lssues: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact TRIBAL CULTURAL RESOURCES.
 Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code § 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or \boxtimes b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code § 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code § 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

 Cultural and paleontological resource assessments were prepared for the Proposed Project site.
-The assessments, UPDATED Cultural and Paleontological Resources Assessment for APNs 224-142-30,-31,-32,-33 (Lot F), City of Escondido, California, dated March 29, 2022 by DUKE CRM and UPDATED Cultural and Paleontological Resources Assessment for APNs 224-141-23,-24,-25, City of Escondido, California, dated March 29, 2022 by DUKE CRM are included in Appendix C.
+The assessment, Cultural and Paleontological Resources Assessment for APNs 224-142-01 and 224-130-10, City of Escondido, California, dated August 17, 2022, by DUKE CRM is included in Appendix C.

-Pursuant to AB 52, the City provided notification of the Proposed Project to the Native American Historical Commission (NAHC) and notification letters were sent to Mesa Grande Band, Rincon Band, San Pasqual Band, San Luis Rey Band and Soboba Band on February 12, 2022.
-The Rincon Band of Luiseño Indians and the San Luis Rey Band of Mission Indians requested consultation.
-Virtual consultation occurred with the City on April 6, 2002.
-On April 12, 2002, a field meeting with both tribes took place on site.
-Tribal consultation concluded following the field meeting on April 12, 2022.
+Pursuant to AB 52, the City provided notification of the Proposed Project to the Native American Historical Commission (NAHC) and notification letters were sent to Mesa Grande Band, Rincon Band, San Pasqual Band, San Luis Rey Band and Soboba Band on September 30, 2022.
+The Rincon Band of Luiseño Indians requested consultation.
+Consultation occurred with the City on November 10, 2022, and March 23, 2023, which concluded consultation.